Aldersley History, Family Crest & Coats of Arms

 The surname Aldersley was first found in Cheshire, at Aldersey, a civil parish, now in the unitary authority of Cheshire West and Chester.
 They are a family of great antiquity in that county, and held estates at Aldersey and Spurstow from about the 11th century.
 They also held estates at Bunbury and Peel Hall in the parish of Tarvin.

-Important Dates for the Aldersley family
+Early History of the Aldersley family

 This web page shows only a small excerpt of our Aldersley research.
 Another 93 words (7 lines of text) covering the years 1327, 1899, 1581, 1586 and 1846 are included under the topic Early Aldersley History in all our PDF Extended History products and printed products wherever possible.